Charlotte Corday: Political influence

-Marat's assassination
+Assassination of Jean-Paul Marat

 Jean-Paul Marat was a member of the radical Jacobin faction that had a leading role during the Reign of Terror.
 As a journalist, he exerted power and influence through his newspaper, L'Ami du peuple ("The Friend of the People").
-Corday's decision to kill Marat was stimulated not only by her revulsion at the September Massacres, for which she held Marat responsible, but by her fear of an all-out civil war.
-She believed that Marat was threatening the Republic, and that his death would end violence throughout the country.
+Corday's decision to kill Marat was stimulated by her revulsion at the September Massacres, for which she held Marat responsible, and by her fear of an all-out civil war.
+She believed that Marat was threatening the republic and that his death would end violence throughout the country.
 She also believed that King Louis XVI should not have been executed.

-On 9 July 1793, Corday left her cousin, carrying a copy of Plutarch's Parallel Lives, and went to Paris, where she took a room at the Hôtel de Providence.
+On 9 July 1793 Corday left her aunt, carrying a copy of Plutarch's Parallel Lives, and went to Paris where she took a room at the Hôtel de Providence.
 She bought a kitchen knife with a 5 in blade.
 During the next few days, she wrote her Adresse aux Français amis des lois et de la paix ("Address to the French, friends of Law and Peace") to explain her motives for assassinating Marat.

 Corday initially planned to assassinate Marat in front of the entire National Convention.
-She intended to make an example of him, but upon arriving in Paris she discovered that Marat no longer attended meetings because his health was deteriorating due to a skin disorder (perhaps dermatitis herpetiformis).
+She intended to make an example of him, but upon arriving in Paris she discovered that Marat no longer attended meetings because his health was deteriorating from a skin disorder (perhaps dermatitis herpetiformis).
 She was then forced to change her plan.
 She went to Marat's home before noon on 13 July, claiming to have knowledge of a planned Girondist uprising in Caen; she was turned away by Catherine Evrard, the sister of Marat's fiancée Simonne.

 On her return that evening, Marat admitted her.
 At the time, he conducted most of his affairs from a bathtub because of his skin condition.
 Marat wrote down the names of the Girondins that she gave to him; she then pulled out the knife and plunged it into his chest.
 He called out: Aidez-moi, ma chère amie! ("Help me, my dear friend!"), and then died.

-This is the moment memorialized by Jacques-Louis David's painting The Death of Marat.
-A different angle of the iconic pose of Marat dead in his bath is in Paul-Jacques-Aimé Baudry's 1860 painting Charlotte Corday.

-In response to Marat's dying shout, Simonne Evrard rushed into the room.
+In response to Marat's dying shout, Evrard rushed into the room.
 She was joined by a distributor of Marat's newspaper, who seized Corday.
-Two neighbours, a military surgeon and a dentist, attempted to revive Marat.
-Republican officials arrived to interrogate Corday, and to calm a hysterical crowd who appeared ready to lynch her.
+Two neighbours (a military surgeon and a dentist) attempted to revive Marat.
+Republican officials arrived to interrogate Corday and to calm an angry crowd that appeared ready to lynch her.